 - With additional loans for all or part of the amount.
 If you do apply for loans, you should apply for the amount you will need for the entire academic year.

-If you choose to borrow a loan for all or part of the family contribution, your first source is the Federal Direct Graduate PLUS Loan.
-It has a low, fixed interest rate (currently 7.9 percent).
+If you choose to borrow a loan for all or part of the student contribution, your first source is the Federal Direct Graduate PLUS Loan.
+It has a low, fixed interest rate.
 Repayment begins after the loan has been fully disbursed; however, you may defer payment while you are enrolled at least half-time.
 There is no prepayment penalty.
 For application information, click here.

 In most cases, students who use private financing to cover all or part of the family contribution will need to apply with a credit-worthy co-borrower.
 Doing so may substantially reduce interest and fees on a private loan.
 For more information about private loans, see the Private Financing section of this website.

-For information about financial aid appeals, see Special Circumstances.
+For information about requesting an adjustment to your financial aid eligibility, see Special Circumstances and Appeals.